rakshiit-code/celebal-cei-internship/Module_2_Submission_Report.md

 ---

 #### Q26: Explain each letter of ACID.
 Give a real-world bank transfer example.
+> **Analysis:**
-* **Atomicity:** All steps in a transaction succeed, or the entire operation is rolled back. (e.g., During a bank transfer, deducting money from Account A without completing the deposit into Account B is completely blocked).
+> * **Atomicity:** All parts of a transaction succeed, or the entire operation is rolled back safely (e.g., A bank transfer shouldn't deduct money from Account A if the deposit into Account B fails).
-* **Consistency:** Every transaction moves the database from one valid state to another, strictly maintaining all structural constraints and relationships.
+> * **Consistency:** Transactions must strictly follow database rules and constraints to move your data smoothly from one valid state to another.
-* **Isolation:** Concurrently running operations cannot see each other's uncommitted, partial changes, preventing dirty reads and transaction conflicts.
+> * **Isolation:** Multiple operations running at the same time cannot see each other's partial, uncommitted changes, preventing errors and conflicts.
-* **Durability:** Once committed, updates are permanently written to non-volatile disk storage.
-The data will survive even a sudden system crash or power outage.
+> * **Durability:** Once a transaction is committed, its changes are permanently written to your disk storage and won't be lost, even during a sudden system crash.

 ---

 #### Q27: Write a SQL transaction that executes atomically.

-Execution Steps:
+Execution Sequence Setup:
-1. Begin transaction execution safely (BEGIN TRANSACTION;)
+1. BEGIN TRANSACTION;
-2. Ingest new order row (INSERT INTO orders VALUES (1011, 102, '2026-05-30', 'Pending', 1598.00);)
+2. INSERT INTO orders VALUES (1011, 102, '2026-05-30', 'Pending', 1598.00);
-3. Append itemized line items (INSERT INTO order_items VALUES (5016, 1011, 202, 1, 799.00, 0);)
+3. INSERT INTO order_items VALUES (5016, 1011, 202, 1, 799.00, 0);
+4. INSERT INTO order_items VALUES (5017, 1011, 202, 1, 799.00, 0);
-4. Synchronize inventory levels across affected items (UPDATE products SET stock_qty = stock_qty - 2 WHERE product_id = 202;)
+5. UPDATE products SET stock_qty = stock_qty - 2 WHERE product_id = 202;
-5. Complete transaction and write permanently to disk (COMMIT;)
+6. COMMIT;

 **Execution Status Logs:**
 * Step 1 Verified: Order header record created successfully.